triplem/sem-rel/README.md

 Please note, that the flag `--no-ci` is required, if this tool is called outside of an CI-Tool (eg. on your local development environment).

+If github/ github Enterprise is used, the git-plugin does not need to be installed, instead the corresponding github-plugin can be used, which is installed by default with semantic-release.

 ## Steps in build process

 ### Steps not related to the generated version